MTV Roadies: Season 18

+Season 19

+MTV Roadies: Karm Ya Kaand is the nineteenth season of the Indian reality show MTV Roadies produced by Banijay Asia.
+Hosted by Sonu Sood for the second time, the season premiered on MTV India on 3 June 2023 and digitally streams on JioCinema.
+It also marks the return of gang leader Prince Narula along with new gang leaders Rhea Chakraborty and Gautam Gulati.
+The auditions were taken by Sonu Sood, Prince Narula, Rhea Chakraborty and Gautam Gulati.

 Season 20

 MTV Roadies: Double Cross is the twentieth season of MTV Roadies.
 It premiered on MTV India on 11 January 2025 and is digitally available on JioHotstar.

 The season was won by Kushal "Gullu" Tanwar from Gang Elvish, with Hartaaj Singh Gill from Gang Prince finishing second.